-Translucent's patented hardware and processes make high quality epitaxial layers on silicon and germainium stubstrates.
-Translucent's cyrstalline rare earth oxides are perfect for creating Gallium Nitride devices on large area silicon substrates.
-Translucent provides 6" and 8" silicon wafers for the RF, Power Transistor, and LED industries.
+Translucent's patented hardware and processes make high quality epitaxial layers on silicon and germanium substrates.
+Translucent's crystalline rare earth oxides are perfect for creating Gallium Nitride devices on large area silicon substrates.
+Translucent provides 100, 150 and 200mm diameter silicon wafers for the RF, Power Transistor, and LED industries.

 Translucent's unique Silicon Germanium Tin process creates excellent epitaxial layers for solar cell and infrared detector manufacurers.
 Translucent's technology allows manufacturers to tune the band gap for optimum sensitivity in each application.